barryclark/jekyll-now/about.md

 Owen Yang, who was one of the founders of ZotBins graduated from UCI and now with ZotBins Community Edition (ZBCE), he intends to further work with the new [ZotBins](https://zotbins.github.io) team to help further expand the concept of ZotBins where any city, business, university, classroom, or home could implement a smart waste system.

 ## ZBCE Team
 This ZBCE project was initiated by [Owen Yang](https://okyang.github.io).
-Right now it's just him...🙃.
+It currently has a few people in the community and has a strong connection with the ZotBins team at UCI.

 ## ZBCE 4-layer IoT Architecture